hashicorp/setup-hc-releases/README.md

 2. Run `npm install`
 3. Update the [README](https://github.com/hashicorp/setup-hc-releases/blob/main/README.md) to reflect the new default of `hc-releases` version to install.
 4. Update [the version](https://github.com/hashicorp/setup-hc-releases/blob/main/action.yml#L16) in `action.yml` to reflect the new default version of `hc-releases` to install.
+5. Update [latestVersion](https://github.com/hashicorp/setup-hc-releases/blob/main/hc-releases.js#L137) in `hc-releases.js` to reflect the new version.
-5. Download the [SHASUMS file](https://github.com/hashicorp/releases-api/releases) from the new version of `hc-releases`
+6. Download the [SHASUMS file](https://github.com/hashicorp/releases-api/releases) from the new version of `hc-releases`
-6. Add a new object under `const checkSums = {` in `hc-releases.js` with the checksums for the new version, e.g.
+7. Add a new object under `const checksums = {` in `hc-releases.js` with the checksums for the new version, e.g.

 ```
   '0.1.2': {